Common Red Flags Your Home Inspector Often Sees

 Poor grading & drainage — Water pooling near foundation, negative slope, or clogged gutters accelerate foundation problems.

-Fresh paint in odd places — Often hides water damage, cracks, or mold—especially ceilings/basements.
+Fresh paint in odd places — Often hides water damage, cracks, or mold—especially ceilings or bathrooms.

 First-time homebuyers should always hire a licensed Texas home inspector for a thorough check of foundation, roof, plumbing, electrical, HVAC, and drainage.
 Don't skip the inspection—knowledge protects your investment!